-Jumpstart your nonprofit's crypto fundraising efforts with these five easy-to-implement best practices.
+Jumpstart your nonprofit's crypto and stock fundraising efforts with these five easy-to-implement best practices.

 Since Engiven was founded, we've onboarded over a thousand nonprofit clients and provided all of them with the ability to receive donations of cryptocurrency.
 Many have found great success (like this partner, who received a Bitcoin donation worth $10M), but not all of them.
 Not immediately, anyway.
 While all of our clients’ accounts are activated amid optimism, some have sat longer than others, awaiting animation.